HOME

 An imposing memorial to Frederica, Duchess of York stands at Monument Green at the east end of Weybridge High Street.
 The history behind this column is an interesting one.

 In 1694 a monument was erected at the converging point of seven streets in St Giles, London.
 Constructed by the sculptor Edward Pierce the column was commissioned for the Seven Dials rebuilding in the area after the Great Fire of London (1666).
 On the pinnacle of the column was a Dial Stone with six facets each engraved with a sundial.
-The column was dismantled and sold in 1773 and removed to the Addlestone home of one James Paine, a stonemason and architect.
+The column was dismantled and sold in 1773 and removed to Sayes Court, the Addlestone home of one James Paine, a stonemason and architect.

 Frederica, Duchess of York (1767 - 1820) who had a residence in Oatlands, Weybridge was a high profile figure in high society circles and had become a popular benefactress.
 She was the only daughter of King Frederick William II of Prussia and married Prince Frederick, Duke of York and Albany in 1791 whereupon she moved to Oatlands.
 The marriage was shortlived although the Duchess continued to live in Oatlands for thirty years.
 The Duchess was buried in Weybridge Old Church.
 Her tomb today can be found on the left-hand side of the path linking Church Street to St James Church.

-A poem was inscribed on the plinth:
+A poem was inscribed on one side of the plinth:

 Ye poor, suppress the mournful sigh,